2amkoding/docker101/4-Containers/00-milestones.md

 docker exec -it <containerID> sh

     exec vs run
-        run: starts a new container and runs command
+        run : starts a new container and runs command
         exec: execute a command in a running program

 # Stopping & Starting Containers